junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And those are her children?"
 Dean points at the four small baby angels around the base of the fountain.

 "The cherubs?"
-Cas shifts his attention to those chubby little statues, "No, she doesn't have any children.
+Cas shifts his attention to those chubby little statues.
+"No, she doesn't have any children.
 Those are just human imagination of what cherubs look like -- wrong as always -- they are not impotent babies wearing diapers, much like cupids."

 "Yeah I remember that naked dude two, three years ago."
 Dean chuckles at the memory.